cschotte/CaveRace/README.md

 # CaveRace

-Classic maze-based video game (16-bit MS-DOS) from 1997 developed by
+Classic maze-based video game from 1997.

-- Clemens Schotte (code and concept)
-- Harro Lock (code)
-- Paul Bosselaar (documenation)
-- Paul van Croonenburg (documenation)
-- Marijn Schotte (artwork)
+## Game story

+## System requirements

+Intel 80386 IBM compatible PC running MS-DOS and VGA 320×200 pixels (Mode 13h) in 256-color mode video system.

 ## Graphics

 The original artwork is created by Marijn Schotte on an Amiga using [Deluxe Paint] in the file format IFF (Interchange File Format).
-The game CaveRace is using a binary RGB byte file format, the original artwork (game tiles (16 x 16 pixels) and screens (320 x 200 pixels)) is converted to this binary RGB byte file format.
+The game CaveRace is using a binary RGB byte file format.
+Game tiles (16 x 16 pixels) and screens (320 x 200 pixels) are converted to this binary RGB byte file format.

 | File | Tiles         | Bytes   | Description |
 | ---- | ------------- | ------- | ----------- |